Table of Contents

 Possibly the first social media platform dedicated to business only, Microsoft’s LinkedIn is the world’s largest professional network with nearly 800 million users.
 Naturally, LinkedIn is the networking platform for C-Suites and entrepreneurs.
 With LinkedIn, you can post blogs, articles, company news, and highlights to help promote products and brands.

 The go-to place for long-form video content, YouTube is a great place to post informative or entertaining content for your brand.
-One of the best examples of how YouTube can help you get viral quickly is the series of Cred ads.
+The series of CRED ads is one of the best examples of how YouTube can help you get viral quickly.

 6. Web content

 Utilizing your digital properties forms a crucial step in gaining the ability to build organic reach quickly.
-Web content development involves using SEO, User Interface, and User Experience strategies to help the crème de la crème among your target group fully engage with your brand.
+Web content development involves using SEO, UI, and UX strategies to help the crème de la crème among your target group fully engage with your brand.